Kevin Kiely (poet): Epic poetry

-In 2011, Kiely began cross-community workshops and talks in Northern Ireland, sporadically based in Derry with the Eden Place Arts Centre and with Pauline Ross’s Playhouse Theatre which resulted in various writers' groups anthologies, as well as in 2021 consulting-editor to Pamela Mary Brown’s Questions of Legacy: Interviews with Disabled Civilian Survivors of the Sectarian War the book, transcripts and podcasts.
-Ten years contact with Ireland’s peace process region, resulted in the two volumes of Yrland Regained: Central Cantos ‘structured’ within American modernist poetry techniques which evokes the Six Counties War (1966-1998) and Ireland’s centuries struggle towards full independence and unity.
-With Brown, he co-wrote the poetry for the short film ‘O City, City’ a heritage commission by the Derry City and Strabane District Council in 2021.
+In 2011, Kiely began cross-community workshops and talks in Northern Ireland, sporadically based in Derry with the Eden Place Arts Centre and with Pauline Ross’s Playhouse Theatre which resulted in various writers' groups anthologies.
+Ten years contact with Ireland’s conflicted peace process region, resulted in the two volumes of Yrland Regained: Central Cantos ‘structured’ within American modernist poetry techniques which evokes the Six Counties Sectarian War (1966-1998) and Ireland’s centuries struggle towards full independence and unity.
+In 2021 he was invited as editorial adviser/proofreader on Pamela Mary Brown’s Questions of Legacy and progressed to their co-writing poetry for the short film ‘O City, City’ a heritage commission by the Derry City and Strabane District Council.